mattdavis0351/mongodb-labs/exercises/mongo-shell/basic-mongo-queries.md

 **Activity: :alarm_clock: 15 minutes**

+What is one topic that interests you most as a group?!
+Is it technology, climate, politics, cars, TV shows, fashion, history, outer space...?
+Pick a topic and write your own collection!!!

+Here are a few tips to get you started:
+* Figure out your document structure
+* Come up with atleast 3 documents to insert into the collection
+* Show off your creativity and skills :sunglasses: by using `key:value` pairs containing arrays and/or objects.

 **Presentation: :alarm_clock: 25 minutes**

 Each group will prepare a small, **5 minute**, 2-3 slide presentation about the dataset.

 Present your results from the **Group Activity** and answer any questions your classmates may have.